WDI-SEA/fetch-reddit-slideshow/readme.md

 It is important to break down any development project in to smaller pieces and tackle them one at a time.
 Here is a list of how you might want to attack this project.

-* Create your form (HTML/CSS)
+* Create your form (HTML/CSS) // SURE

-* Prevent default form submission and verify that you can type something into the form
+* Prevent default form submission and verify that you can type something into the form // SURE

 * Use AJAX to make a request.
-Show data in console
+Show data in console // SURE

 * Create an array of image URLs (tip: use [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).

 * Make the form / title / description hide
 * Cycle through images
     * tip: use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval)
     * Either add images, or change the `src` of a single image tag
 * Add some interesting style / animation
 * Create button to stop animation (tip: use [clearInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval)).

 ## Example Deliverables